Code-Institute-Submissions/ci-pp2-pixels-arcade/README.md

 - Buttons:
   - On selecting a level, the game begins, the timer starts and the rabbits pop up from the holes.
   - The level buttons are disabled during gameplay to prevent the user from triggering the startGame function in JS multiple times and breaking the game.
-  - The selected level is underlined.
+  - The selected level is underlined and font is bolded.
   - The reset button can be selected at any time and will reload the page.
 - Gameplay:
   - On game start, the user is given 30 seconds to play the game, as explained in the instructions overlay.